mmorey/mmorey.github.io/_posts/2013-12-10-automated-email-backup.md

 $ launchctl load ~/Library/LaunchAgents/
 ```

-To verify the new job has been loaded execute the `launchctl list` command.
+To verify the new job has been loaded execute the `launchctl list` command and look for the `Label` key of your configuration file.

 ```
 $ launchctl list
+...
+-   0   com.matthewmorey.backup-gmail
+...
 ```

 Finally, to test everything, execute the `launchctl start` command.